By Tata Rossi 9 days ago, Photo Editing Tips

 Checkers.
 One of the easiest layouts to implement that looks dynamic and original because of its contrast.
 Some examples of complementing combinations include colored and black-and-white images, single-tone and ornamental posts, portraits and landscapes, backgrounds, and photos.
 Simply post images of both types sequentially without having to worry about planning out your posts ahead for a week.

 Horizon.
 This layout also uses columns just horizontally.
 You can either post 3 photos in the same style or split a panoramic image into 3 parts.
 The only downside is that you have to post 3 images in one go to maintain the overall feed structure.
 That’s why this option is better suited for visual-heavy blogs that are led by photographers, designers, or fashion boutiques.
+If you spend any time on Instagram, you have likely come across the acronym NFS.
+You might be wondering what does NFS on Instagram mean.
+NFS stands for “Not for Sale” and is commonly used by photographers to indicate that their work is not available for commercial use.
+It’s important to understand this term when using Instagram for business purposes, as you don’t want to infringe on someone else’s intellectual property.

 Pro Tip: Consider using the Instagram PUZZLE grid template to make a feed layout that will catch the attention of your target audience and introduce them to your product or services in a unique, aesthetically-pleasing manner.
 Such an Instagram photo edit layout is perfect for travel and lifestyle feeds, fashion boutiques, photographers, etc.